-Web Console 2.1
+2.1 Web Console

 The Web Console is a Web-based user interface that provides quick and easy access to many user account, group, computer, resource, and Microsoft Exchange mailbox tasks.
-You can also manage general properties of your own user account, such as the street address or cell phone number.
+It is easy to learn and simple to use, which makes it a great tool for occasional or beginning administrators.